B-Snowii/research-paper-summary/README.md

 ﻿[ En ](README.md) | [ 中文 ](README.zh-CN.md)

-# Academic Paper Summary Generator · Showcase
+# Academic Paper Summary Generator · Collection

-This repository showcases a workflow and key implementation for generating professional around 25-word summaries for academic papers, built for a research institute.
+This repository is a **collection** of multiple approaches and implementations for generating professional around 25-word summaries for academic papers, built for a research institute.
+It contains four different versions (V1-V4) showcasing the evolution from prompt engineering to advanced MCP workflows.

 - Task: Produce around 25-word academic summaries for many papers weekly, used in weekly Research alerts.